 Savvy recruiters know that referrals help them overcome different recruiting challenges and progress toward their recruiting goals.
 The key is to take advantage of a referral management system like Sense to automate the process and make life easy for recruiters, referrers, and candidates.

-If you want to see Sense Referrals in action, don’t miss our upcoming webinar on Thursday, February 9 at 11 am ET.
+If you want to see Sense Referrals in action, check out our recent webinar on-demand.